VikentiosVitalis/distributed_systems/noobcash/README.md

 Noobcash is a simple cryptocurrency system.
 It is a completely decentralized digital currency, without any need for central authority.
 The transactions made in the system are verified by a network of nodes and recorded in a public distributed ledger, the Noobcash Blockchain.
 The nodes in our system communicate via a peer-to-peer network using cryptography for the verification processes.

-## Demo
-You can find an online demo of the project at the following address:

-<p align="center"> <a href="https://snf-12208.ok-kno.grnetcloud.net/" alt="Demo"> https://snf-12208.ok-kno.grnetcloud.net/ </a> </p>

-You will be able to access all of the nodes, in order for you to be able to check the system's status and validity at any point.

 > **_NOTE:_** In case more than one users are making transactions at the same time, you may notice different behaviour regarding a node's balance than expected.
 Be sure to check the node's transactions before reporting a problem. **You could also setup Noobcash locally for safer results.**

 ## Deliverables